rishbh/aiDost/README.md

 1) AI Dost Button with Toggle Functionality:
 The button is well-designed and toggles the visibility of the chatbox, providing a seamless UI experience.

-2)Interactive Chatbox:
+2) Interactive Chatbox:
 The chatbox opens when the button is clicked, giving users a space to interact with the chatbot.

-3)Chat History Persistence:
+3) Chat History Persistence:
 Saving chat history using chrome.storage.local ensures data persists even after page reloads.
 Loading chat history tied to a specific Problem ID is a great touch, allowing contextual discussions.

-4)Dynamic Initial Prompt:
+4) Dynamic Initial Prompt:
 Including the problem description in the initial prompt sets the context for AI responses effectively.
 Clear instructions for AI behavior ensure consistent and concise responses.